martincarrera/clash-royale-api/README.md

 Made with :heart: by a clash fan.

 ----------
-Clash Royale is a Registered Trademark of SuperCell.
-This project is not affiliated with SuperCell or any of its affiliates in any way.
-Project is available without warranty express or implied.
+This content is not affiliated with, endorsed, sponsored, or specifically approved by Supercell and Supercell is not responsible for it.
+For more information see [Supercell’s Fan Content Policy](www.supercell.com/fan-content-policy).